apache/kylin/website/docs/operations/monitoring/influxdb/influxdb.md

 If you need this information, you need to configure the time series database InfluxDB in advance to store data such as the monitoring information of the system.

-We recommend you to use InfluxDB v1.6.4, which is provided in the Kylin installation package.
+We recommend you to use InfluxDB v1.6.4, which can download by the script `$KYLIN_HOME/sbin/download-influxdb.sh`.

-The InfluxDB installation package, `influxdb-1.6.4.x86_64.rpm` is under the `influxdb` directory in the installation directory of Kylin.
+The InfluxDB installation package, `influxdb-1.6.4.x86_64.rpm` will be under the `influxdb` directory in the installation directory of Kylin.

 If you need to use the existed InfluxDB database in your environment, please use the versions below: